SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - How to login to any container in kubernetes cluster ? kubectl exec -it <file_name_without.yaml> -c <container_name> --bash
 - To get full information of any Pod ? kubectl describe pod
 - Difference between labels and annotations ?
 Its a key-value pair.
 Labels are used to select (or) to attach with other resources.
 - What is environment in kubernetes ?
-We can use anywhere.
+We can use anywhere it is like variables.

 ### Session-54
-- We write Dockerfiles and Manifest files in VS ---> Push to the github ---> We create Workstation in AWS and install required client packages like docker, kubectl, eksctl ---> We pull Dockerfiles and Manifest files in DockerHost then we push to Dockerhub using 'eksctl' command it will create Amazon EKS kubernetes cluster.
+- We write Dockerfiles and Manifest files in VS. Push to the github.
+We create Workstation in AWS and install all required client packages like docker, kubectl, eksctl.
+We pull Dockerfiles and Manifest files in DockerHost then we push to Dockerhub using 'eksctl' command it will create Amazon EKS kubernetes cluster.
 EKS have multiple EC2 instances (or) nodes (or) Spot Node group (Is used to reduce the billing)
+-
 - We dont have SSH access to EKS kubernetes cluster, it is completely managed by AWS, even aws also manage Node group.
 - We need to install 'eksctl' in DockerHost (Workstation) also.
 - So create 1 workstation and install all client packages like docker, docker-compose, kubectl, eksctl and login in superputty then check 'kubectl version' and 'eksctl version'